Anouar1611/Anouar1611.github.io/_posts/2020-06-14-Dependency-Injection.md

 ```

  So, the `first` Car class and Wheel class are an example for a ***tightly coupled objects*** , it means that if you want to buy a Car which you couldn’t change the wheels because when the car was created , the wheel was created because it's a part of the car , then if you wanted to change the wheel , you must buy a new car , which not flexible and it took more effort.
-In the other side , the `second` Car class and Wheel class are ***loosely coupled object*** , it means you can the objects and its dependencies are loosely coupled because you can change one of them without changing the other , which means the loose coupling means that the objects are independent .
+In the other side , the `second` Car class and Wheel class are ***loosely coupled object*** , it means the objects and its dependencies are loosely coupled because you can change one of them without changing the other , which means the loose coupling means that the objects are independent .
 With this type of coupling we can achieve our **Dependency Injection** .

-  > ***As a conclusion,*** tightly coupled code takes maintenance time and huge efforts and a loosely coupled code reduces maintenance and efforts
+  > ***As a conclusion,*** tightly coupled code maintenance takes time and huge efforts which a loosely coupled code don't.

   ***